-Jim Leech, named special advisor to Canada Infrastructure Bank
+Jim Leech named special advisor to the Canada Infrastructure Bank

 The Prime Minister’s office has announced that Jim Leech will be serving as special advisor on the Canada Infrastructure Bank.